-Daughters of Darkness will be released on 4K Ultra HD and Blu-ray on October 27, 2020, by Blue Underground.
+Daughters of Darkness was released on 4K Ultra HD and Blu-ray on October 27, 2020, by Blue Underground.
 The limited-edition release also includes the film’s soundtrack score on a CD, a booklet, reversible artwork, plus a lenticular slipcover!

 The movie has been newly restored in 4K from the long-assumed-lost original 35mm negative, supervised by director Harry Kümel, with new audio mixes in Dolby Atmos and DTS-HD Master Audio.

 - Audio commentary with director/co-writer Harry Kümel

 - Audio commentary with actor John Karlen and journalist David Del Valle

 - Audio commentary with Devil’s Advocates: Daughters of Darkness author Kat Ellinger (new)